"Never cross a river that is on average 4 feet deep"

 "Since not more than 50% of the individuals can be wealthier than average..."

 This almost sounds reasonable.
-In fact, his whole entire philosophy is built on a foundation of statements like this; meaning this is the place he is reasoning from.
-All deductions, facts, lessons, or "points” he is making stem from his belief in these statements as being true.
-When elementary math shakes your foundation of base knowledge, we've got a problem.
+In fact, he built his entire philosophy on a foundation of statements like this.
+All deductions, facts, lessons, or "points” he is making stem from his belief in these statements.

 Let's say we stumble upon a village of 100 people.
 90 of them have a net worth of $10,000 and 10 of them have a net worth of $1,000.
-There are 100 villagers with a total net worth of $910,000; an average net worth of $9,100.
+There are 100 villagers with a total net worth of $910,000; an average net worth of $9,100. ...9 out of the 10 have above-average wealth.
+Turns out that more than 50% of individuals can, indeed, be wealthier than average.
+Things that sound good, are often uttered by and believed by people that forget that things move.

 Play stupid games.
 Win stupid prizes.

 Usually, it's nothing fancy or complicated.
 It takes about a fifth-grade education to discredit most faulty operating systems.
-But the world is complicated; we are hardwired with biases, cognitive distortions, and emotions that blind us to reality.
+But we live in a complicated world.
+We come hardwired with biases and emotions.

 Entrepreneurs are risk-takers.
 It's in our blood.
 I'm certainly not suggesting avoiding taking risks.
-I'm suggesting that you be very careful around the merely eloquent.
+I'm suggesting that you be very careful around the eloquent.
 Learn to think about what is being said.
 Stress test it.
 And remember that things move.

 And that's what this newsletter is all about.
+Until next time.

 Nic